Skip to main content

 3. Both are safe for kids, but their minimum age ranges differ

-Nasacort and Flonase are approved for slightly different age groups.
+Nasacort and Flonase are FDA approved for slightly different age groups.
 Nasacort is approved for adults and children as young as 2 years old.
 Traditional Flonase is approved for adults and children ages 4 years and older, while Flonase Sensimist is approved for children as young as 2.

 Flonase’s manufacturer also sells two products that are made specifically for kids.
 They’re marketed as Children’s Flonase Allergy Relief (fluticasone propionate) and Children’s Flonase Sensimist Allergy Relief (fluticasone furoate).
 These products contain the same medication and dose as adult Flonase products, but the devices are slightly smaller.